"Case studies facilitate our understanding of others. Even more importantly, they assist us in understanding ourselves" -- Alan Neely

 The spokesman says the body must be returned to the enemy side.
 If not, the man's dead ancestral spirits could cause disease and death among the Yans.
 Also, the Emsas will be further outraged because a fallen warrior's body has not been returned.

 The missionary is perplexed.
-If he does what they are asking, will it look like he approves of their hideous act?
+If he does what they ask, will it look like he approves of their hideous act?
 On the other hand, not doing it may cause people to blame him for any future "curse" that comes upon the Yans.

 The explanation doesn't make things any easier for the missionary.
 He wonders if the Emsas will feel gratitude toward him if he returns the body.
 Or will they simply view him as an accomplice of the Yans?
 Even worse, will they think the missionary is disturbing traditional customs and practices?
 Will he be seen as a peacemaker or simply as a Yan patsy?